duddex/ESP8266_AppleMIDI_MCP4728_MIDI2CV/README.md

 When you use the example above, your PC or iPad is not connected to the internet anymore.
 I used this example from  the ESP8266 WiFi examples to set up an Access Point which forwards the traffic to the internet: https://github.com/esp8266/Arduino/blob/master/libraries/ESP8266WiFi/examples/RangeExtender-NAPT/RangeExtender-NAPT.ino

-Note: you should not download a lot of data while using the MIDI module because this increased the latency.
+Note: you should not download a lot of data while using the MIDI module because this increases the latency.
 And the bandwidth is very limited.
 So your downloads will be slower.
-But it is better than being disconnectec from the internet.
+But it is better than being disconnected from the internet completely.

 ## Changing the device ID of the MCP4728
 The MCP4728 boards all have the same ID.
 But you can change the ID so that you can use more that one board.
 It was a bit tricky but in the end it worked for me.
-I used the code from this project.
+I used the code from this project: https://github.com/TrippyLighting/HPRGB2/blob/master/examples/changeDeviceID/changeDeviceID.ino

-https://github.com/TrippyLighting/HPRGB2/blob/master/examples/changeDeviceID/changeDeviceID.ino

 See also